SocAIty/media-toolkit/Readme.md

 # How it works

-If multimodal-file is instantiated with ```from_*``` it converts it to an intermediate representation.
+If media-file is instantiated with ```from_*``` it converts it to an intermediate representation.
 The ```to_*``` methods then convert it to the desired format.

-At the moment the intermediate representation supports in memory with (BytesIO).
+Currently the intermediate representation is supported in memory with (BytesIO).

 # ToDo: